yggdrasil-network/yggdrasil-network.github.io/installation-macos-pkg.md

 # Installing using the macOS installer

 Yggdrasil is supported on macOS.
-Visit our [Builds](builds.md) page and download the relevant `.pkg` file
+Download the macOS `.pkg` file from [GitHub Releases](https://github.com/yggdrasil-network/yggdrasil-go/releases).

 ## Install using Finder